 Registered Staff Hours

-In addition to being a great overall grade, this facility also received A+ health inspections in recent years.
-Its inspections were virtually flawless.
-Our inspection scores are based on many datapoints located in the a nursing home's recent inspection reports.
-Places that receive favorable grades in this category have very few deficiencies on those reports.
-Most importantly, these places generally do not have any severe deficiencies which are associated with endangerment of patients.
+In addition to performing well overall, this nursing home also received a nearly flawless inspection report.
+Consequently, it earned one of our best grades in that area with an A+.
+Perhaps the most significant factor we look at in computing our inspection ratings is deficiencies.
+Deficiencies can be found on a facility's recent inspection reports.
+Nursing homes with higher grades in this category typically avoided the most severe deficiencies involving things like patient abuse.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality

-Adding to its dominant profile, this nursing home also excelled in our long-term care area.
-In fact, we awarded it a score of A for that category.
-Nursing homes that do well in long-term care typically are well-staffed and provide extensive hands on care to patients.
-In addition to considering the quantity of care provided by aids and other staff, we also looked at the percentage of residents vaccinated against pneumonia.
-This nursing home gave the vaccine to 96.34551 percent of its patients.
-Vaccines are critical to keeping residents out of the hospital.
+Contributing to its top-shelf resume, this facility also excelled in our long-term care category.
+In fact, it received a score of A for that area.
+Long-term care scores in this range generally require both 24/7 care from nurses and aids, as well as quality routine medical care.
+On top of assessing the quantity of care provided by nurses and other staff, we analyzed the percentage of residents vaccinated for pneumonia.
+This facility provided the vaccine to 97.69453 percent of its patients.
+Vaccines are vital to keeping patients out of the hospital.
 Clearly, this facility is doing something right in this area as it also excelled at keeping its patients out of the hospital.
 In fact, it had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low figure.

 Does this page answer your questions about Crouse Community Center?